 a tablet displays the book cover of "the floating amsterdam flower shop," a comedy women in print prize winner, with colorful amsterdam houses, tulips, and a flower boat. next to it are a coffee cup and lavender on a crumpled white background.

-The Floating Amsterdam Flower Shop, by Katie Ginger, written as Annabel French is out now!
+The Floating Amsterdam Flower Shop, by Katie Ginger, written as Annabel French, is out now!

 A pair of elegant high-heeled shoes with pointed toes, covered in shiny red fabric and intricate multicolored floral and paisley patterns, sits on a dark wooden floor—perfect for embracing your style through menopause with natural management.